 There is no need to cancel your card at this time as we have not identified any affected accounts at this time.
 If your card was used as a credit card, you are backed by the Visa® Zero Liability Policy that helps protect you.

 FedChoice does not intend to do a mass reissue of cards at this point in time.
 When there is a security breach such as the one that recently occurred, only about five percent of the cards are ever used by thieves.
 FedChoice is aware that during this time of the year, when holiday shopping and/or traveling is more likely to occur, access to your account is a needed convenience.

 We remain dedicated to keeping our members and their accounts safe.
-If you have any additional questions about this incident and your cards, we encourage you to contact our Financial Advisory Center at 301.699.6151 • 800.969.6151 or send us a secure e-mail via eBanking.
+If you have any additional questions about this incident and your cards, we encourage you to contact our Member Care Center at 301.699.6151 • 800.969.6151 or send us a secure e-mail via eBanking.
 You may also stop by your local Financial Service Center during regular business hours for assistance.